heratyian/software-development-lessons/2023-02-08_running-ruby-locally.md

 ## Create Workspace Folder
 * open terminal (command + space, search terminal)
 * create workspace for all your different projects `mkdir Workspace`
+  * be capitalize to be consistent with other folders in root
+  * generally use lowercase and no spaces
 * navigate to workspace `cd Workspace`
 * create scratch folder `mkdir scratch`
 * open scratch in vscode `code scratch`